ORB-HD/deface/README.md

 TODO left: low threshold, right: high threshold

-### Rendering detection score overlays
+### Drawing detection score overlays

-If you are interested in seeing the "faceness" score (a score between 0 and 1 that roughly corresponds to the neural network's confidence that something *is* a face) of each detected face in the input, you can enable the `--draw-scores` option to draw the score of each detection directly above its location.
+If you are interested in seeing the "faceness" score (a score between 0 and 1 that roughly corresponds to the detector's confidence that something *is* a face) of each detected face in the input, you can enable the `--draw-scores` option to draw the score of each detection directly above its location.

     $ deface docs/city.jpg --draw-scores -o docs/city_anonymized_scores.jpg